emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/FIRE_IN_THE_HOLE.md

 <li>Add params/return values to sequence diagrams</li>
 <li>Is there a point to the ship class?
 Either delete or make it container
 for inventory/map?</li>
-<li>Make it so the last island ends the game lol this is important</li>
+<li>Make it so the last island ends the game, and then remove the 'move' method from grid (this stops the
+game when you reach the last few squares)</li>
+<li>Only one solution to the obstacle uses resources, the other automatically docks health</li>
 </ul>

 ### Doubt Meter